compendio/goldbug-manual/README.md

 In principle, it is important that the private key is kept encrypted in a sufficiently secured container.
 It is reasonable to suppose that, in particular, access by providers to mobile operating systems would otherwise make it easy to fetch the private key.

-This is especially critical for web mail offers to offer the encryption in the browser or with keys that are deposited with the mail provider online.
-Encryption should always take place on the user's machine and for this purpose, a source-open client and no online web application should be used in the browser, in which the user should - if necessary - also generate self-generated keys online.
+This is especially critical for web mail offers to provide the encryption in the browser or with keys that are deposited at and with the mail provider online.
+Encryption should always take place on the user's machine and for this purpose, an open-source client and no online web application in the browser should be used, in which the user should - if necessary - also generate self-generated keys online.

 The risk of seizing the possibly insufficiently encrypted private key is far too great.
 Program audits should also pay attention to capturing passwords for the encrypted container in which the private key is located, as well as to remote accessing the private key.

-Even the few open-source messengers with encryption that can be counted on one hand for the desktop as well as for mobile devices that have undergone a security audit are hardly sufficient with regard to the security of the encrypted storage of - and secured access processes to - analyzed private key.
+Even the few open-source messengers with encryption that can be counted on one hand for the desktop as well as for mobile devices that have undergone a security audit are hardly sufficient with regard to the security of the encrypted storage of - and secured access processes to - analyzed private keys.

 ### 5.2 Generation of 10 Keys for Encryption

 When the user launches the GoldBug Messenger for the first time, the wizard asks if the user wants to generate the encryption keys.
-For key creation you should choose a key of at least 3072 bits (default) or larger.
+For key creation the user should choose a key of at least 3072 bits (default) or larger.
 The user can also choose other options such as algorithm, hashtype, cipher, salt-length or iteration count, for example, if he re-generates the key.
 The first setup has a presetting based on RSA ready: So if you want to test out NTUR or McEliece as an algorithm, then after the first setup again generate new keys with one of the then selectable algorithms.

 The generated keys are stored in the sub-path "/.spot-on".
-If the user wants to set up a new login with new keys and all user data should be deleted, then this path is simply deleted and the GoldBug.exe is restarted.
-For Linux and the other operating systems their adequate path specifications apply.
+If the user wants to set up a new login with new keys and all user data should be deleted, then this path can simply be deleted and the GoldBug.exe has to be restarted.
+For Linux and the other operating systems their adequate path specifications apply accordingly.
 The same can be done in the main menu with "!!!
 Total_Database Erase !!! ".

 Asymmetric keys are generated for the following functions (a key for the encryption as well as a key for the (optional) signature):